Ruth Riley: Greek league

-International competition
+International career

 While in college, Riley played on the U.S. team in the 1999 World University Games in Palma de Mallorca, Spain.
 The team won the silver medal.

 In 2002, she practiced with the USA Women's Senior National Team, but did not make the final cut to play in the Basketball World Championship.

 In 2004, she again practiced with the USA Women's Senior National Team and played in several of its games.
 She was selected for the 2004 U.S. Women's Olympic Team.
 In Olympic play, the team was undefeated and won the gold medal.